pfdubois/BridgeBidding/source/MajorOpenings.rst

 .. rubric::
    Weak Hands

-If you have fewer than 6 HCP you can pass, but if you have four of partner's suit with 5 points or an Ace, it is probably worth giving partner a simple raise.
+If you have fewer than 6 HCP you can pass.
+But if:

+* You have an Ace, three trump, and some shape
+* You have four trump and five points

+you can make a simple raise.
+The reason is that if the opponents have half the points, they are going to get into the auction.
+Make it hard for them.

 Do not try to rescue partner if you have a stiff or void in his suit.
 If you do, he likely will just bid it again.
 Worst case, you're only at the one level and your partner has five trump.

 If you happen to have five or more of your partner's major and shortness, bid 4M.
 This is, contrary to appearances, a weak bid.
-We may have only half the deck but in our trump suit we have at |10ormore|.
+We may have only half the deck but we have |10ormore| trump.
 If we don't make our contract, at least we kept them from finding their fit.
 Such a bid is called a :term:`preemptive` raise.